How to use the ScanSnap Evernote Edition Scanner

 - Mac: Applications > ScanSnap Evernote Edition > ScanSnap Wireless Setup Tool for Evernote Edition

 - Check which type of security your wireless network is set up with.
-Most wireless networks will work just fine, but WPA-2 Enterprise security, which is more common with large companies, is not supported.
+Most wireless networks will work just fine.
+If you run into any issues please contact Customer Support for assistance.

 Regular scanner maintenance